 Run a PowerShell Script With Dockerfile Image

-Using a Dockerfile, we can create a Docker image that runs on the official PowerShell 7 on Linux.
+Using a Dockerfile, we can create an image that runs on the official PowerShell 7 on Linux.
 In the following code, we also use the WORKDIR statement that set where the script will be located.

-The WORKDIR statement creates a directory on the container file system that the CMD and ENTRYPOINT will look for the script that we will run on startup.
+The WORKDIR statement creates a directory on the container file system where the CMD and ENTRYPOINT will look for the script we will run on startup.

 The final line of code runs the copied PowerShell script on startup.